AnnaTas77/newshub-project/README.md

 ## Testing

-**Please note that the tests are not comprehensive due to time constraints for this project.**
+**Please note that the tests are not comprehensive due to the time constraints for this project.**

 ### End-to-End Testing with Cypress